3 of the Most Common Places for Car Accidents in Pittsburgh based from a Car Accident Law Firm

 It makes sense that more car accidents in Pittsburgh occur when there are more cars on the roads and highways.
 Your chances of being involved in an auto accident are statistically higher when you’re commuting home between the hours of 3 pm and 6 pm.
 This can be attributed to more than the influx of cars on Pittsburgh roadways; aggressive driving and distracted driving play a part in rush hour accidents, too.

 If you or a loved one has been injured in a car accident, please call our office to schedule your FREE case evaluation.
-Hal Waldman & Associates serve clients in Pittsburgh and the surrounding counties.
+Hal Waldman is a car accident lawyer Pittsburgh native serving clients in the city and the surrounding counties.